Links on Android Authority may earn us a commission. Learn more.

 Whether phones actually follow this process or not, the truth is results are rarely up to par.
 I decided to compare the Moto E5 Plus’ built-in HDR feature against some “real” HDR photos for this section.
 I took multiple shots with the Moto E5 Plus, merged them in Lightroom, and edited the results.

 Manually assembled HDR photos are more evenly exposed, contain much more detail, and look significantly less artificial.
 The difference is astounding.
 If you are serious about HDR results, take your time to learn how to actually do manually.
 As you can see above, any camera will do it well, even a smartphone one.

 All this shooting made me work up an appetite, so why not give the Moto E5 Plus a chance to flex its food photography muscles?

 Shooting food is a popular trend, but the internet is full of ugly grub images.
 Give your photos a little more love!
 For this photo I used a small LED panel to direct light straight at the cake, effectively giving it attention by exposing it over its surroundings.
 Not everyone carries one of these around, but a phone’s LED flashlight is essentially a less powerful version of it.

-Still a nice photo to share on Instagram, right?
+Still, it’s a nice photo to share on Instagram, right?

 “But Edgar, we can’t be carrying around huge lights and tripods!”
 That is totally true, which is why I created a section with nothing but hand-held, photo walk style shots.
-Let’s take a look.

-Texture is very important in Photography.
+Texture is very important in photography.
 I may like my studio set, clean backgrounds, and perfect lighting, but nothing adds character to an image quite like a good texture can.

 Here is some art by the same border.
 It shows both countries’ iconic birds together.